frocher/sofreakingboring/README.md

 ### Installation

-Before starting SoFreakingBoring you need to follow this steps :
+Before starting SoFreakingBoring you need to follow these steps :

 * copy database.yml.example to database.yml.
 * copy olb.yml.example to olb.yml.